-Medicine Man Technologies, Inc. is doing business as Schwazze (OTCQX: SHWZ), is a growing vertically integrated cannabis company located in Colorado but planning to spread its wings into other states.
+Medicine Man Technologies, Inc., d/b/a Schwazze (OTCQX: SHWZ), is a growing vertically integrated cannabis company located in Colorado but planning to spread its wings into other states.
 They operate seed to sale with work ethics that integrates customer-centric thinking and data science to test, measure, and drive decisions and outcomes in every stage of the production chain.
 Their implementation of technology in improving their operations is driven by their belief in the full potential of cannabis.

 Sugarmade, Inc. (OTCMKTS: SGMD) is a company that improves customer satisfaction by integrating technology in service delivery.
-The delivery of cannabis is made easier and faster for users with their technological approaches.
-Sugarmade has a portfolio of brands, both within the recreational cannabis industry and outside, like SugarRush, Budcars, NUG Avenue, and CarryOutsupplies.com.
+The delivery of cannabis is made easier and faster for customers with their technological approaches.
+Sugarmade has a portfolio of brands, within the recreational cannabis industry and outside, these include SugarRush, Budcars, NUG Avenue, and CarryOutsupplies.com.

-Stem Holdings, Inc. is doing business as Driven by Stem (OTCQX: STMH); it is a farm-to-home cannabis company providing solutions through high-tech innovation.
+Stem Holdings, Inc., d/b/a Driven by Stem (OTCQX: STMH), is a farm-to-home cannabis company providing solutions through high-tech innovation.
 Their business model is customer-driven as they have their own AI-based app delivery businesses throughout California that are expanding into the mature Oregon market.

 Will Federal Law Regarding Cannabis be Changed?

 Cannabis Customers Served by “Ice Cream Truck” Delivery Model